why teachers are quitting

 Often, the reason teachers lose interest in their careers is a matter of the dream not fitting with reality.

-Most of us went through the school system and experienced the classroom learning environment as a student.
-This is likely what sparked the idea in most of us to become teachers oneday ourselves.
+Most of us went through the school system and experienced the classroom learning environment from a student perspective.
+For many of us, this is what sparked the idea in most of us to become teachers someday.

 2. Mental exhaustion

 Teaching is a demanding job that requires you to be ‘on’ all day.
-In Canada for example, you spend a total of about:
+In Canada for example, a teacher spends a total of:

-- 5 hours of instructional time; whether it in front of the class, supervising and monitoring during work periods, or working in small groups
+• 5 hours of instructional time per day; whether it in front of the class, supervising and monitoring during work periods, or working in small groups

 Pro Tip: The amount of time each teacher works daily varies greatly, depending on how long they’ve been teaching, how familiar they are with their grade/subject and how many resources they already have.
 However, the days can be quite long